frictionlessdata/frictionless-py/README.md

 ### CLI

-> Provisional API not following SemVer.
+> It's a provisional API excluded from SemVer.
 If you use it as a part of other program please pin concrete `goodtables` version to your requirements file.

 All common goodtables tasks could be done using a command-line interface (command per profile):